kevoree-modeling/tutorial/step0_helloworld/README.md

     public void on(KObject[] kObjects) {
 ```

-As results, a traversal will give you an array of objects that are the results of the traverse operation, here all objects reachable from the city and through the relationship district.
+As results, a traversal will yield an array of objects that are the results of the traversal operation.
+In this case, all objects which are reachable from the city object through its district relationship.
-It also important to notice that all metaClass have a companion object that give a quick acess to RelationShip definition that can be used to configure traversal such as MetaCity.
+It is important to notice that all meta classes have a companion object that gives quick access to relationship definitions that can be used to configure the traversal, e.g. MetaCity.REF_DISTRICTS.

-Finally a traversal can also contains several traversal steps, such as traversal additional the all sensors.
+Finally, a traversal can consist of several steps, e.g. traverse first to the districts and from there to all sensors:

 ```java
 resolvedRoot.traversal().traverse(MetaCity.REF_DISTRICTS).traverse(MetaDistrict.REF_SENSORS).then(new KCallback<KObject[]>() {